AUSTRALIA FAMILY ADVENTURE HOLIDAY

 Fly to the pristine wilderness atoll of Tasmania taking in the sheer beauty of Cradle Mountain followed by coastal solitude in the Bay of Fires.
 Explore the breath-taking Freycinet National Park and the perfect white crescent of Wineglass Bay before enjoying a smorgasbord of geological wonders on the Tasman Peninsula or the brutal, wild beauty of Bruny Island.
 Finally head to the southerly capital of Hobart to enjoy sublime food, wine & arts.

-- Flights: International flights from UK to Adelaide, returning from Melbourne.
-Internal return flights from Melbourne to Launceston, returning from Hobart
+- Internatonal Flights: International flights from UK to Adelaide (ADL), Melbourne (MEL) to UK

 - Transport: Car hire from airport pick-up to airport drop-off

-- Accommodation: 15 nights in characterful hotels or apartments
+- Accommodation: 15 nights in characterful hotels, cabins or apartments

 - Meals: Breakfasts where stated

-- Visiting cellar doors & wildlife parks in the Barossa Valley or Adelaide Hills
+- Visit cellar doors & wildlife parks in the Barossa Valley or the Adelaide Hills

-- Spectacular wildlife and coastal activities on Kangaroo Island
+- Discover spectacular wildlife and coastal hikes on Kangaroo Island

-- Breath-taking arches, grottoes and apostles on the Great Ocean Road
+- Marvel at breath-taking arches, grottoes and apostles on the Great Ocean Road

-- City life in Melbourne – trams, coffee & art galleries
+- Experience city life in Melbourne with trams, musuems, coffee shops & art galleries

-- Pristine wilderness at Cradle Mountain – lakeside hikes and wildlife sanctuaries
+- Explore pristine wilderness at Cradle Mountain with lakeside hikes and wildlife sanctuaries

-- Offshore islands such as Maria and Bruny and the Tasman Peninsula
+- Discover offshore islands such as Maria Island, Bruny Island and the Tasman Peninsula

-- Eclectic art galleries, food markets and panoramic viewpoints in Hobart
+- Chill out in eclectic art galleries and food markets in Hobart

 - When can we go?
 All year round

 - Who is it suitable for?
-For coastal connoisseurs, lovers of nature, hiking enthusiasts, foodies and those that appreciate a little slice of solitude.
+For coastal connoisseurs, nature lovers, hiking enthusiasts, foodies and those that appreciate a little slice of solitude

 Australia Adventure Holiday - Trip itinerary